 While most business owners may be focused on expanding their company and increasing their profits, Marion simply wants to make enough passive returns to spend time with his family.

-There’s one good thing about manufacturing and that’s making profit or making equity.
+There’s one good thing about manufacturing, and that’s making profit or making equity.
 But the one downside to that is cash flow because there are more funds going out than there is coming in and the cash flow is really lumpy.
-So that’s one thing that we’re doing doing quite successfully well and now I’ve got two beautiful girls and time is something of value and I appreciate the most at this point in time.
+So that’s one thing that we’re doing quite successfully well and now I’ve got two beautiful girls and time is something of value and I appreciate the most at this point in time.
 So now we’re at a stage where our strategies are to continue to manufacture but continue to manufacture to convert I guess, to buy time and time is something that we can’t replace.
 So I’m at the stage where we’re manufacturing to reduce the level of a particular project to be able to pull funds back out of the project and for that project to be passive from the very beginning and then that’s going to enable me to continue doing what I’m doing for the fun and the passion that I have but also allow me to pull back time to be able to spend with my girls and family time and so on.
-Yeah at the moment I’m converting, the looking at manufacturing, to convert capital into income.
+Yeah, at the moment I’m converting, the looking at manufacturing, to convert capital into income.

 Marion’s only regret on his property journey thus far is not starting Unlock Your Block sooner.

 If I met myself 10 years ago, I’ve actually been satisfied with my journey.
-I’ve really enjoyed the knowledge that I’ve gained the experience that I’ve gained the people that I’ve met.
+I’ve really enjoyed the knowledge that I’ve gained the experience, that I’ve gained the people that I’ve met.
 And 10 years ago I was as driven as I am today.
 I think if there’s anything, I’d probably the wish that Unlock Your Block started back then because I can see that there’s a real need for it.
 There’s a lot of people out there that unfortunately they just don’t know what we’re doing, they can’t see a light at the end of the tunnel and if they knew, if they had known what we do and allow them to be able to get themselves into a better situation than we could have been able to help them on a decision that maybe prevented something that they didn’t want to do.
-But otherwise yeah I really enjoyed my journey.
+But otherwise yeah, I really enjoyed my journey.

 Excellent and say what are you most excited about in your property journey over the next five years?

-One is I’m really excited in being able to do what I do for absolute fun and passion and that is really, it’s that I can convert my capital for time so then it’s going to give me choice to do what I want to do on an everyday basis and that one is spending time with my family and two is being able to educate and help others and grow a team in a community around us that just is able to help one another out and without the need of having to generate income from it.
+One is I’m really excited in being able to do what I do for absolute fun and passion and that is real, it’s that I can convert my capital for time so then it’s going to give me choose to do what I want to do on an everyday basis and that one is spending time with my family and two is being able to educate and help others and grow a team in a community around us that just is able to help one another out and without the need of having to generate income from it.
 So I’m really excited, I’m very excited about that and being able to have that ability to be able to do that.
-It’s not like, we’re just not dependent on having to survive from that.
+It’s not like we’re just not dependent on having to survive from that.